techthehood/notes/servers/digitalOcean nginx.md

 [How to setup http password authentication with nginx](https://medium.com/@MicroPyramid/how-to-setup-http-password-authentication-with-nginx-38855fe5938)
 **see Setting up Node, MySQL and Nginx on Digital Ocean above** [How To Set Up Password Authentication with Nginx on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-nginx-on-ubuntu-14-04)
+**i don't think i set up password authentication - seems like a password that is needed b4 public can access a site**

 #### create a .bash_profile in the users Directory
 >for custom color coded terminal prompts